anatshafir1/CRISPys/README.md

 i: when choosing the consider homology option, this is the number of sgRNAs designed for each homology sub-group.
 Default: 10 ps the maximal number of possible polymorphic sites in a target.
 Default: 12

-For any questions, please contect galhyams@gmail.com
+For any questions, please contect the author at galhyams@gmail.com

 For any commercial use, please contact the author.